shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 Controls the display backlight operation

-- **Auto** Display backlight will turn on automatically when triggered by various events *e.g.* Rx of signal, or pressing a key or button.
+- **Auto** The backlight will turn on automatically when triggered by various events *e.g.* Rx of signal, or pressing a key or button.
-- **Squelch** Display backlight remains illuminated while the FM squelch is open or there is a valid DMR signal, and also remains illuminated for the specified backlight timeout after the squelch has closed.
+- **Squelch** The backlight remains illuminated while the FM squelch is open or there is a valid DMR signal, and also remains illuminated for the specified backlight timeout after the squelch has closed.
 The minimum timeout period in this mode is 5 seconds.
-- **Manual** Display backlight is toggled on and off by pressing the **Black** button (**SK1**).
+- **Manual** The backlight is toggled on and off by pressing the **Black** button (**SK1**).
+- **Buttons** The backlight will only illuminate if a button or key is pressed (including the PTT)
-- **None** Display backlight will not illuminate under any condition.
+- **None** The backlight will not illuminate under any condition.

 #### Timeout<!-- linebreak -->